Inveniem/stunnel/README.md

     -v /etc/ssl/private/server.crt:/etc/stunnel/stunnel.pem:ro \
     inveniem/stunnel
 ```

-This example switches `stunnel` to using the "Broad Compatibility (Grade B)"
-list of ciphers from OWASP (as of 2019-01-25).

 ### Allow Local Insecure Clients to Connect to PSK-Secured Server
 This example demonstrates how to connect to a service that as been secured with